Staging and grading of oesophageal cancer

 - T2 means the tumour has grown into the muscle layer (muscularis) of the oesophagus.

-- T4 means the tumour has grown through the outer lining of the oesophagus and into nearby structures, such as the diaphragm or a blood vessel.
+- T4 means the tumour has grown through the outer layer of the oesophagus and into nearby structures, such as the diaphragm or a blood vessel.
 Doctors sometimes put the letter ‘a’ or ‘b’ after this.
 This gives extra detail about where the tumour is.

 Nodes